codingforpleasure/customized-workspace/Ubuntu/useful-resources/optimizers.md

 * Adagradient is one of the options to automate tuning for the step size.

-While **standard stochastic subgradient **methods mainly follow a predetermined procedural scheme that **disregards the characteristics of the data being observed**.

-* In contrast, **AdaGrad’s algorithms dynamically incorporate knowledge of the geometry of the data observed in earlier iterations to perform more informative gradient-based learning** .
+* **AdaGrad’s algorithms dynamically incorporate knowledge of the geometry of the data observed in earlier iterations to perform more informative gradient-based learning** .

 * The learning rate is adapted component-wise to the parameters by incorporating knowledge of past observations.